alphagov/mapit-scripts/README.md

 -----

 Please note https://github.com/mysociety/mapit/wiki/NotesOnIDs regarding ID usage now and in future.
-The import matching old ONS codes to their GSS equivalents that import-uk does will not match the four councils listed below, as their GSS codes have changed since the old ONS codes.
-If you need to match current council GSS IDs to what their ONS codes were in the past, you will need to add the ONS codes below to their new GSS codes.

-* East Dunbartonshire Council has GSS code S12000045.
-It used to be S12000009 which is equivalent to old code 00QL.

-* Glasgow City Council has GSS code S12000046.
-It used to be S12000043 which is equivalent to old code 00QS.

-* St Albans Borough Council has GSS code E07000240.
-It used to be E07000100 which is equivalent to old code 26UG.

-* Welwyn Hatfield Borough Council has GSS code E07000241.
-It used to be E07000104 which is equivalent to old code 26UL.
+As part of import-uk and import-uk-onspd we matches some old ONS codes to their GSS  equivalents.
+However it's likely that new releases of the data will increase the number of mismatches and we will need to update these scripts as more boundaries change.